top of page

 Oral History Interviews

-I have recorded interviews with over a dozen individuals from various backgrounds.
+I have recorded interviews with dozens of individuals from various backgrounds.
 From shorter, topic-focused interviews to longer life-stories, I have guided narrators with strong questions and a soft demeanor.
 I have learned to hold space for narrators who have difficult stories to share, and to engage many different personalities and styles to produce high-quality recordings of historic relevance to future listeners.

 bell hooks Memorial Installation